MicrosoftDocs/entra-docs/docs/external-id/cross-tenant-access-overview.md

 Below are known limitations in the feature:

-- If a Microsoft Entra ID user who has an existing single sign-on (SSO) session is authenticating as email one-time passcode (OTP), they'll need to choose **Use another account** and reenter their username to trigger the OTP flow.
+- If a Microsoft Entra ID user who has an existing single sign-on (SSO) session is authenticating using email one-time passcode (OTP), they'll need to choose **Use another account** and reenter their username to trigger the OTP flow.
 Otherwise the user will get an error indicating their account doesn’t exist in the resource tenant.

 - If your guest users can only use email one time passcode to redeem an invite, they'll currently be blocked from using SharePoint.
+This is specific to Microsoft Entra ID users redeeming via OTP.
+All other users are unaffected.

 - In scenarios where a user has the same email in both their Microsoft Entra ID and Microsoft accounts, even after the admin has disabled the Microsoft account as a redemption method, the user is prompted to choose between using their Microsoft Entra ID or their Microsoft account.
 If they choose Microsoft account it will be allowed as a redemption option even if disabled.

-### Direct federation for Microsoft Entra ID verified domains (Preview)
+### Direct federation for Microsoft Entra ID verified domains

 SAML/WS-Fed identity provider federation (Direct federation) is now supported for Microsoft Entra ID verified domains.
 This feature allows you to set up a Direct federation with an external identity provider for a domain that is verified in Microsoft Entra.